WALTER REYNOLDS FOR MAYOR

 Why Walter?

 Walter’s strengths are uniquely suited to this role—and he’s ready to represent Milledgeville with confidence and care.
-He’s a communicator, a collaborator, and a champion for Milledgeville.
+He is a communicator, a collaborator, and a champion for Milledgeville.
 His deep relationships across government, business, and the community make him uniquely suited to represent the city with clarity, credibility, and heart.

 Experience You’ve Seen